Have you even considered making your own laundry detergent? Stay tuned to learn how; but first, let’s look at some other laundry tips.

 1 Part Hydrogen Peroxide

-A common bleach alternative uses the following ingredients (but has to be used within a month’s time, as it will eventually oxidize and loose its strength):
+A common bleach alternative uses the following ingredients (but has to be used within a month’s time, as it will eventually oxidize and lose its strength):

 12 Cups Water